-A Permanent Exclusion Managed Move gives a student the opportunity to move to another OAKS Collegiate school for a 20-week placement.
+A Permanent Exclusion Off-Site direction placement gives a student the opportunity to move to another OAKS Collegiate school for a 20-week placement.
 If the placement is successful over the 20-week period, the student will be taken on roll at the placement school and avoid being permanently excluded at Hillcrest.
 If, however, the placement is terminated at any stage of the 20-week period for a serious breach of the school's behaviour policy, Hillcrest will continue with the permanent exclusion.
+During this 20-week period, the student will be dual registered at both schools.
+Alternatively, the school could explore an off-site direction placement at a registered Alternative Provider, which could be a full-time placement or temporary part-time basis, depending on the needs of the student.

-The process for PEX Managed Moves follow the same process for managed moves (see pages 22-23) in terms of organising, reviewing and terminating the placement.
+The process for PEX OSD follow the same process for managed moves (see pages 22-23) in terms of organising, reviewing and terminating the placement.